bazelbuild/bazel/site/docs/best-practices.md

 When using a `new_` repository rule, prefer to specify `build_file_content`, not `build_file`.

-## Skylark repository rules
+## Repository rules

-A Skylark repository rule should generally be responsible for:
+A repository rule should generally be responsible for:

 -  Detecting system settings and writing them to files.
 -  Finding resources elsewhere on the system.